 Under Florida law, absent evidence to the contrary, it is assumed that both parents will maintain responsibility in caring for their children.
 Courts use the term “parental responsibility” when referring to the decision-making of major issues affecting the health, education and welfare of minors.
 In a divorce where children are involved, or a paternity case, Florida courts are called upon to apportion time sharing between the children’s parents.
 It is important to note that there exists no presumption for or against any particular time-sharing schedule, and the touchstone for the court in every case is the best interests of the children.
 Such laws are set at the state level, meaning there are no exceptions or special circumstances unique to Coral Springs.
-Your child custody attorney will simplify this family law jargon, allowing you to choose the best course of action for your unique situation.
+Your child custody lawyer will simplify this family law jargon, allowing you to choose the best course of action for your unique situation.

 Though parenting issues are commonly understood in terms of “custody” and “visitation,” Florida law has been substantially revised in this area in recent years.
 Courts no longer designate one parent as “custodial parent” and the other as “noncustodial parent,” but instead implement a parenting plan that sets forth in fairly detailed terms the parties’ rights with respect to both decision-making and time sharing regarding their children.

-The value of a child custody evaluator, particularly in high-conflict cases, can be an exceedingly effective asset in presenting your case.
+The value of a child custody evaluator, particularly in high-conflict cases, can be an exceedingly effective asset in your attorney presenting your case.
 Although the opinions in a child custody evaluator’s report are not binding on the court, it can be persuasive.
 Evaluators ensure the court has a full understanding of all the relevant facts in your case.

 The evaluator will contact all the parties and third-party individuals such as teachers, friends, relatives, doctors and other parties the child has come into contact with and issue a report to the court based on his or her findings.
 While judges don’t have to base their ruling solely in the contents of the evaluator’s report, many judges trust evaluators, and use their findings as a foundation for a ruling.
 Costs are typically divided between the parties pro rata based upon their respective incomes as reflected in their financial affidavits.